 Purpose: The BioXFEL STC has reserved discretionary funds intended to support a unique project for a postdoctoral scholar of the BioXFEL Center.
 This funding is competitive and will be awarded based on the merit of the work to be accomplished and its cohesiveness with the goals of the Center.
 Our first fellowship was awarded to Michael Thompson.
 In round two, BioXFEL awarded two postdocs, Benjamin Stauch and Ahmad Hosseinizadeh for their novel research projects.
 Most recently, Andrea Katz was awarded in 2019.

 Procedures: Funding requests must be approved by the BioXFEL supervising PI associated with the project prior to submission (an email is sufficient).
 Applications should be submitted by March 1, 2021, and announcement of the project will be made at the Annual International Conference.
 The annual maximum of $20,000 is not inclusive of indirect support, which will be issued in addition to the award amount.
 Applications will be reviewed by an internal Center leadership group.
 All applications should be submitted to Bill Bauer, as a single pdf or word document.
 Awardees will be expected to present their results at the annual BioXFEL conference following their funding period.
-Both the Future goals and Research Plan Statements should address NSF's review criteria of Intellectual Merit and Broader Impacts (more information below).
+Both the Future Goals and Research Plan Statements should address NSF's review criteria of Intellectual Merit and Broader Impacts (more information below).
 A summary of the reviewers' comments may be provided to the applicants.
 All fellowship applications should include the following:

 - Personal Information: Education, work and other experience, contact information, relevant background and Future Goals Statement (1 page maximum)

 - Institution Information: Name of BioXFEL associated PI (coordinating official), University and Department, Proposed Field(s) of Study